How to Tell When a Result Will Replicate: Significance and Replication in Distributional Null Hypothesis Tests: Conclusions

 Our response here is to point out that this value $b$ is not picked arbitrarily: instead, $b$ is estimated from experimental data on replications (and we give unbiased estimators for that situation).
 More generally, even if researchers were arbitrarily picking values for this parameter $b$, the use of distributional testing systematically reduces the occurrence of statistically significant results, relative to the point-form null.
 This is because the rejection region for a null hypothesis falls monotonically with the value of this ratio $b$: and so the maximum rejection region (and so the greatest chance of a statistically significant result) arises with the point-form null.
 A better characterisation of this process of testing against distributional nulls is one where we attempt to \textit{reduce} the chance of finding statistically significant results: where we are conservative in results as statistically significant, taking into account both between-experiment and within-experiment variance.

-A third possible objection concerns the availability of alternative hypothesis-testing methods, such as the Bayesian $t$-test (commonly put forward as a replacement for the significance testing approach). `While significance testing was appropriate in the last century', we imagine the objection goes, `today we have better statistical methods; we don't need to test for significance'.
-Our response here is to note that the classical (point-form) $t$-test and the JZS Bayesian $t$-test against a point-form null appear to be almost exactly equivalent in order of magnitude, at least in the Many Labs $1$ data, and so replacing significance testing against a point-form null with this form of Bayesian $t$-test may not, therefore, represent a meaningful advance.
+A third possible objection concerns the availability of alternative hypothesis-testing methods, such as the Bayesian $t$ test (commonly put forward as a replacement for the significance testing approach). `While significance testing was appropriate in the last century', we imagine the objection goes, `today we have better statistical methods; we don't need to test for significance'.
+Our response here is to note that measures of significance in the point-form $t$ test and measures of evidence in the JZS Bayesian $t$ test appear to be almost exactly equivalent in order of magnitude, at least in the Many Labs $1$ data, and so replacing significance testing against a point-form null with this form of Bayesian $t$ test may not, therefore, represent a meaningful advance.

 While useful, our distributional approach is subject to various caveats.
 First, our approach assumes normally distributed variation or error both within and between experiments.
-This assumption is reasonable for simple experiments involving one or two variables ($t$-tests, tests of correlation or contingency) but does not hold in more complex experimental designs involving multiple variables, such as ANOVAs, multiple regression analyses, and mixed models.
+This assumption is reasonable for simple experiments involving one or two variables ($t$ tests, tests of correlation or contingency) but does not hold in more complex experimental designs involving multiple variables, such as ANOVAs, multiple regression analyses, and mixed models.
 This is because the internal structure in such designs can cause random between-experiment differences to have systematic non-normal effects on between-experiment variability.
 Applying our distributional approach to between-experiment variation in this more complex setting would be challenging, requiring a statistical model of between-experiment variance in each component of the experimental design and how that variance affects the overall between-experiment distribution of results.